0

 To help with hygiene, make sure to bring clothes that are moisture wicking and antimicrobial.

-9. DO Carry a GPS and Personal Safety Device (and have a way to charge them!)
+9. Carry a GPS and Personal Safety Device (and have a way to charge them!)

 If you aren’t going with a guided tour (and even if you are), I highly recommend also bringing a GPS equipped device and a map.